-The uses proposed for a PUD shall only be those uses listed as permitted or conditional in the district in which the PUD will be located.
-Any of these uses shall be allowed.

-e) A PUD may contain only commercial uses or may contain mixed commercial and residential uses.
-In the VC, C and I/C Districts, at least 50% of the gross building floor area must be in commercial use.
-In the VD District, residential uses shall be restricted to the second floor and above; and in the JC District, residential uses shall be restricted to the second floor and above and to the walk-out basement floor as long as all applicable Vermont Fire and Safety Codes are met.
+e) In the VC, C and I/C Districts, at least 50% of the gross building floor area shall be restricted to commercial use.
+In the VD District, residential uses shall be restricted to the second floor and above; and in the JC District, in any building with frontage directly onto Bridge Street 20% of the first (ground) floor nearest to Bridge Street shall be restricted to commercial use.
+In the I/C District, a PUD consisting only of residential uses shall be allowed only on parcels that are occupied and solely occupied by a residence or residences prior to May 28, 2024 and apply only to the following parcels: RG0090, RG0140, RG0226 and RG0300.
+Residential PUD shall be allowed in the A/R and HDR Districts as well.

 f) The DRB may impose conditions to assure that a PUD or a Residential PUD does not place an unreasonable burden on the ability of the Town of Richmond to provide municipal or governmental services.

-g) A PUD or Residential PUD is consistent with the Town Plan.
+g) A PUD is consistent with the Town Plan.

-h) The PUD or Residential PUD is an effective and unified treatment of the development possibilities of the project site.
+h) The PUD is an effective and unified treatment of the development possibilities of the project site.
 The development plan shall make appropriate provision for preservation of the following features as feasible or required: streams, stream banks, and water bodies, aquifer recharge areas, slopes greater than 20%, wetlands, soils unsuitable for development, agricultural lands, meadow lands, productive forest lands, historic features, unique natural features as identified in the Town Plan, wildlife habitat, high elevations, ridge tops, and floodplains.

 i) The PUD or Residential PUD shall meet local and state regulations for sewage disposal and the protection of water quality.